Bolillo-Kremer/PiAPI/README.md

 ```
 #### Using PiAPI in other languages

-There is currently only one library available for C#.
+There is currently only one library available for .Net languages.
 You can view that project [here](https://github.com/Bolillo-Kremer/PiAPI-C-Sharp) or download the nuget package in visual studio using the following command in the package manager terminal.
 ```
 PM Install-Package PiAPI
 ```